FahedHermoza/android-architecture-roadmap/README.md

         - [Hybrid Package:](https://proandroiddev.com/package-by-type-by-layer-by-feature-vs-package-by-layered-feature-e59921a4dffa) Package by feature on the exterior, and package by layer on the interior.

 ## ✍️ Sample
 There are many ways to design the architecture for your application, depending on the problem you are solving.
-A recommended example for medium or big apps that you could follow is the following:
+A recommended example of the book [Real-World Android](https://www.kodeco.com/books/real-world-android-by-tutorials) for medium or big apps that you could follow is the following:
 - 🤖  Modularization + Package Structure
     * App Module
     * Features Modules